oemof/tespy/doc/tutorials_examples/tutorial_combustion_chamber.rst

 fuel usually are mixtures of different gases, **TESPy will create lookup tables for the fluid properties of the specified air and fuel composition and a third lookup table for the flue gas**.
 TESPy will therefore calculate the stoichiometric flue gas composition.
-The fluids will then be accessable with the following aliases: **"TESPy::youraliasforair", "TESPy::youraliasforfuel" and "TESPy::youraliasforfuel_fg"**.
+The fluids will then be accessible with the following aliases: **"youraliasforair", "youraliasforfuel" and "youraliasforfuel_fg"**.
 The creation of the lookup tables will use your network's settings: **The fluid properties will be calculated within the network's specified ranges for pressure and temperature.**